 External Assessment Weighting % Internal assessment Weighting % Two written examination papers.
-One paper is the paper for 100% A variety of assessment tasks across all of the content of the course., including an investigation style task. the Mathematics Extension For assessment purposes, 50% 1 course.
-The other paper is based on the Mathematics Extension 2 course being a Component A is primarily concerned with the student's understanding, fluency and communication.
-30 /6 3 hour paper.
-Component B is primarily concerned with the student's problem solving, reasoning and justification.
+One paper is the paper for 100% A variety of assessment tasks across all of the content of the course., including an investigation style task. the Mathematics Extension 1 For assessment purposes, E00/ course.
+The other paper is based on the Mathematics Extension 2 course being a 3 hour paper.
+Component A is primarily concerned with the student's understanding, fluency and communication.
+50% Component B is primarily concerned with the student's problem solving, reasoning and justification.
 50% 100% 100%